 If you are not sure if the juice has the right color, take one cutlet out of the pan and cut it in half.
 Well-cooked meat in kotlet mielony should have a grey color.

 How To Store Kotlety Mielone?

-	Cover the kotlety mielone with foil and store them in the fridge for a few days, or move to an airtight container and store in the refrigerator for a few months.
+Cover the kotlety mielone with foil and store them in the fridge for a few days, or move it to an airtight container and store it in the refrigerator for a few months.